paulk-asert/groovy-data-science/subprojects/Whiskey/README.md

 Toolkits specialising in distribution often have specialised variants of clustering algorithms.
 See:

 * The [WhiskeyIgnite](subprojects/WhiskeyIgnite/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Ignite.
+It has been tested on JDK8, JDK11 and JDK17.

 * The [WhiskeySpark](subprojects/WhiskeySpark/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Spark.